World's longest cruise sets sail from London

 (CNN) — It's the stuff of travel dreams -- or nightmares depending on how prone you are to sea sickness.

-Viking Cruises has just launched its "Ultimate World Cruise" -- a 245-day luxury journey aimed at setting the Guinness World Record for the longest continuous passenger cruise.
+Viking Cruises has just launched its "Ultimate World Cruise," a 245-day luxury journey aimed at setting the Guinness World Record for the longest continuous passenger cruise.

 The 930-guest Viking Sun set sail from London's Greenwich Pier on August 31.
 Circumnavigating the globe, it will hit six continents, 51 countries and 111 ports along the way.